JointIQ® (Branded Multi-Ingredient Joint Complex)

 Constituent-ingredient evidence base

 Indirect evidence summary based on parent-ingredient literature for common joint complex constituents.
-Formulators and consumers should map each disclosed constituent in JointIQ® to the relevant published evidence base on NutraSmarts ingredient pages.
+Each disclosed constituent in JointIQ® can be mapped to the relevant published evidence base on the NutraSmarts ingredient pages.

 Population varies by constituent — UC-II® trials in adults with knee discomfort, collagen peptide trials in athletes with joint discomfort, etc.